cogree/LorainTNR/index.md

 The goal of The Lorain TNR is to educate community leaders and residents of the City of Lorain, Ohio on implementing an economically feasible method for humanely reducing the population of stray and free roaming cats, thus easing neighborhood tensions, fostering compassion, and to see abuse diminished and laws enforced.

 We cannot relocate or remove cats.
-In the state of Arizona cats are free roaming and have the right to remain where they make their home.
+In the state of Ohio cats are free roaming and have the right to remain where they make their home.
 Removal or relocation could result in criminal or civil prosecution.
 We are NOT a rescue group or shelter and cannot pick up, relocate, place OR adopt out kittens or cats.

 The Lorain TNR is supported solely through donations.
 We do not receive any taxpayer support or other public funding.
 Please make a donation today and help end cat overpopulation in the City of Lorain.